Language User Profiles

 Discussing language user profiles improves work atmosphere.
 When even the difficult issues are discussed openly, it is easier to build functional behavioural models and foster psychological safety, which is important when learning new languages.
 Work communities can use these profiles to draw attention to the fears guiding actions and, on the other hand, to discuss factors that motivate people to learn languages and support learners.

-For more information on language learner profiles and other tools for the multilingual work community, please see the Monikielisen työyhteisön opas guide published in autumn 2023.
+For more information on language learner profiles and other tools for the multilingual work community, please see the Monikielisen työyhteisön opas guide.

 Language profiles of international employees